abhishek-kumar-code/Redfish_Public/Specification.md

     "Modified": "2013-01-31T23:45:08+00:00",
     "UserName": "Administrator",
     "Oem": {},
-	"@DMTF.ExtendedInfo" : {
+	"@Messages.ExtendedInfo" : {
-         "code": "Base.<%= DocVersion.replace(/\.[^\.]+$/, '') %>.ResourceCannotBeDeleted",
+         "MessageID": "Base.<%= DocVersion.replace(/\.[^\.]+$/, '') %>.ResourceCannotBeDeleted",
-         "message": "The delete request failed because the resource requested cannot be deleted", "@message.severity": "Critical",
+         "Message": "The delete request failed because the resource requested cannot be deleted", "Severity": "Critical",
-         "@message.resolution": "Do not attempt to delete a non-deletable resource."
+         "Resolution": "Do not attempt to delete a non-deletable resource."
 	}
 }
 ~~~